yamilburgos/JS_SaturnSite/README.md

 - Remember your [homework work flow](https://git.generalassemb.ly/nyc-wdi-hypatia/hypatia-students/blob/master/hw-workflow.md)
 - Your issue ticket should contain a link to a deployed page on github pages and a link to your repo.
-- Our logo right now is super boring 😕 Try creating a new one **without using any images or image editors**.
-Here's a hint: What happens if you set `border-radius: 100%` on a `div` with a height, width, and background color?
-Add your logo to both the header and the footer.
+- Our logo right now is super boring 😕 Try creating a new one **without using any images or image editors** and then animate it!
+Just spitballing here but we did something that looked an awful lot like an orbiting planet in class today...
-- Once you've created you're logo use transitions and keyframes to animate it!
 - If applicable, your repo should have the bonus reflection markdown file (see bonuses below)

 ## Bonuses! 🎉